top of page

 I will not start here with the history behind Snellen chart, since Dutch ophthalmologist introduced the Snellen chart in 1862.
 Rather straight to the point, the science behind Snellen Chart.

-Why is the Snellen Chart posted at a distance of 6 metres or 20 ft from the patient's eye ?
-Easy answer for most of us, because at that distance, all rays of light are (assumed) to be entering as parallel rays of light setting at rest the involuntary action of accomodation.
+Why is the Snellen Chart posted at a distance of 6 meters or 20 ft from the patient's eye ?
+Easy answer for most of us, because at that distance, all rays of light are (assumed) to be entering as parallel rays of light setting at rest the involuntary action of accommodation.

 bottom of page